 Antelope Canyon is located just 10 minutes from Horseshoe Bend.
 All areas of the canyon are only accessible via a guided tour.
 You can book a variety of tours of Antelope Canyon through Navajo Nation.

-In this first-timer’s guide to Lake Powell I detail all the things I wish I had known before our trip.
+In this first-timer’s guide to visiting Lake Powell, I detail all the things I wish I had known before our trip.

 Toadstool Hoodoos Trail

-By a stroke of luck we stumbled upon this trail.
-Wouldn’t you know it, it became one of our favorite hikes we did during our entire Utah road trip.
+By a stroke of luck, we stumbled upon this trail.
+Wouldn’t you know it, it became one of our favorite hikes we did during our entire Arizona-Utah road trip.
 Toadstool Hoodoos Trail is short, 1.8 miles, but teleports hikers to Mars within minutes.
 The rock formations are other-worldly and absolutely fascinating.